sylhare/sylhare.github.io/_posts/2022/2022-11-07-Database-sync-with-debezium.md

 #### MySQL DB

-The source is going to be the MySQL db, for that you'll need to spawn one, here is a snipper from the docker compose:
+The source is going to be the MySQL db, for that you'll need to spawn one, here is a snippet from the docker compose:

 ```yaml
   mysql: